 One can show that any ordinal below admits a unique `pure base ‘ representation, from which there is a natural way of defining the sequence converging to whenever is a limit, which means that it is not of the form for any .
 For example,

 are all limits.
-So, for example, the sequence corresponding to is just and the corresponding function is easily seen to grow as the (diagonal) Ackermann function ; the sequence corresponding to is , etc. As before, each is (eventually) strictly increasing and if < then eventually dominates .
+So, for instance, the sequence corresponding to is just and the corresponding function is easily seen to grow as the (diagonal) Ackermann function ; the sequence corresponding to is , etc. As before, each is (eventually) strictly increasing and if < then eventually dominates .
 Each , for < (and in fact, for many more ) is recursive (in the natural sense that there is a recursive well-ordering of of this order-type).

 The relation of this sequence with lies in that any function provably recursive in is eventually dominated by one of the with < (the proof of this fact is proof-theoretic rather than combinatorial, but once we have it we can use it as a black box).
 So, one purely combinatorial way of showing that a function is not provably recursive is to show that it eventually dominates each such .
 This kind of analysis was developed by Solovay and Ketonen.